top of page

 Each of them will be responsible for a zone whose borders will be defined and agreed upon by Washington, Moscow, and Ankara.

-‘The Naming’ ⮂ The Named
+‘The Naming’ ⮂ ‘The Named’

-Curiously, in Turkish writing, persons’ names (isim, ad) often stand for the persons themselves, as if connected metonymically.
-In other words, the act of naming something becomes equated to the object of naming, or the subject named.
-There are numerous examples of such uses, especially in academic, nonfiction writing, as demonstrated by the examples below.
-In the examples below, names “can” defend ideas, comprise a council, be influential, prominent, or relevant, challenged the established order, come to the fore, and produce or be pioneers in academic studies.
+This is one of the most common usage issues in literary Turkish.
+There are numerous examples of such uses in both fiction and nonfiction.
+According to these examples, names can defend ideas, comprise a council, be influential, prominent, or relevant, challenge the established order, come to the fore, produce, or be pioneers in academic studies.
 Such use of the word isim or ad is close in meaning to the English figure.
+Turkish idiomatic, and metonymic, expression adı karışmak’ (to involve) may be the source of such usage.

 “Yeni dil” düşüncesini Ömer Seyfettin’le birlikte ömür boyu savunan önemli bir isim de Ziya Gökalp’tır.